szymon6927/szymonmiks.pl/blog/content/post/08-how-i-start-new-python-project/index.md

 ## ADR

-Information about ADRs
+Information about ADRs.

 ## HTTP requests

-Information about InteliJ HTTP client.
+Information about IntelliJ HTTP client.

 ```

-The complete **README** with some example descriptions for each section you can find here:
+You can find the complete **README** with some example descriptions for each section here:
 https://github.com/szymon6927/szymonmiks.pl/tree/master/blog/examples/exmaple-project